European Ophthalmic Pathology Society: History

 The society is governed by its council, which is chaired by the society's president, according to a constitution and bye-laws.
 The members of the council and the president are elected from and by the Ordinary Members, the basic members of the society, who are themselves elected by existing Ordinary Members and are limited to 35 in number.
 The council is elected for three years and consists of the president, the corresponding secretary and the organizing secretary, the latter being responsible for organizing the next scientific meeting.

-The current officers, elected in June 2017 and June 2019 (Organizing Secretary), are: